Hybrid scale-free skin effect in non-Hermitian systems: A transfer matrix approach: The Hatano-Nelson model with the boundary impurity

-through Eq. (\ref{eqzequalcos}).
-The solutions of $\phi$ lie in $\left[0,\pi\right]$ under OBC, while lead to physical real or complex values with boundary impurity in Eq. (\ref{eqhaimp}) (Appendix \ref{appendixd2}).
-In order to observe the HSSF effect unambiguously, we perform a generalized gauge transformation $\mathcal{H}_{it}=S^{-1}\mathcal{H}_{hn}S$ to cancel out the more dominant NHSE amplification factor (Appendix \ref{appendixd2}), resulting in
+following Eq. (\ref{eqzequalcos}).
+The solutions of $\phi$ lie in $\left[0,\pi\right]$ under OBC, leading to a pure skin effect in finite-size systems (see Appendix \ref{appendixd2}).
+To unambiguously establish the hybrid SFS effect, we perform a generalized gauge transformation on the Hamiltonian matrix $S^{-1}\mathcal{H}_{hn}S$ to cancel out the more dominant skin effect amplification factor $\Gamma^{n/2}$, resulting in \footnote{We have kept the notations of the annihilation and creation operators after the generalized gauge transformation. }